The World's Finest Presents

 Static teams up with Superman when the Man of Steel’s old nemesis, Toy Man, appears in Dakota.

-Media by Bird Boy; Pans by Borg4of3
+Media by James Harvey; Pans by Borg4of3

 Credits: